Shopify/polaris/polaris-react/src/components/Banner/README.md

 ### Success

-- Default to using toasts for success messages, unless the feedback is delayed, persistent, or has a call to action
-- Include next steps if applicable
+Default to using toasts for success messages, unless the feedback is delayed, persistent, or has a call to action.
+Include next steps if applicable.

 ```jsx
 <Banner